empowermint/react-appointment-planner/src/README.md

 This is a challenge project from CodeCademy's Front End Engineer career path.

-The starter code provided styles and sets up a tree of components.
-My task was to implement functionality using the following requirements:
+The starter code provided styles and set up the tree of components.
+My task was to implement functionality using the requirements listed below:

 ## Requirements